"Perhaps it hasn't one," Alice ventured to remark.

 - Matchbox Hero City is one of those shows that has a charater or in this case, a car tells himself what he's learned.

-- My Little Pony: Friendship Is Magic has one of these about friendship at the end of each episode (in fact, on each such recap page), usually given in the form of a letter from Twilight Sparkle to Princess Celestia.
+- My Little Pony: Friendship Is Magic has one of these about friendship at the end of each episode (and therefore on nearly every single page with such a recap), usually given in the form of a letter from Twilight Sparkle to Princess Celestia.

 - Disney Channel's Lilo & Stitch: The Series is another one of those animated kids shows that works by rote, it's usually a lesson about the power of friendship and tolerance and honesty, to the point of being cloyingly cute.